 Or, notify the Consent Holder that the SDP is not certified, including the reasons why and the matters that must be addressed before this can occur.
 If further information is required, the Council will have a further ten (10) working days (from receipt of the further information) to confirm whether the SDP has been certified.

-If no response is received from Council within twenty (20) working days of lodgement of any SDP, the relevant SDP will be deemed to be certified.
+If